Statistical properties of Galactic synchrotron temperature and polarization maps -- a multi-frequency comparison: Physics of Galactic synchrotron emission and data sets used

 \subsection{Galactic synchrotron emission}

 The interaction of relativistic electrons in the cosmic rays with the Galactic magnetic field results in synchrotron radiation.
 The intensity of radiation varies across the sky depending on the spatial variations in the number density of cosmic ray electrons ($n_{e}$) and the Galactic magnetic field ($\text{B}_{\bot}$) distribution.
 Broadly, we can classify the synchrotron sources into two categories: electrons that are trapped inside the magnetic field of supernova remnants and the diffuse electron species in the cosmic rays spread throughout the Galaxy.
-It is estimated that about 90\% of the synchrotron emission is of diffused origin~\cite{WMAP:1yearFg} and has a power-law frequency spectrum with a spatially changing spectral index~\cite{Orlando2013}.
+It is estimated that about 90\% of the synchrotron emission is of \mg{diffuse origin}~\cite{WMAP:1yearFg} and has a power-law frequency spectrum with a spatially changing spectral index~\cite{Orlando2013}.
 Moreover, synchrotron emission is highly polarized, with theoretical estimates giving about 70\% polarization efficiency~\cite{Rybicki1986}.

 Several studies in the literature focus on large-scale spatial fluctuations of synchrotron emission.
-The spatial variation of the spectral index, which is important to understand the morphology of synchrotron emission at frequencies relevant for CMB experiments, is studied in \cite{miville2008, 2020MNRAS.495..578J,fuskeland_constraints_2021}.
-In \cite{Vidal2015}, the authors have used the Haslam map and WMAP low-frequency channels to identify large-scale filaments and studied the polarization properties of the filaments.
+The spatial variation of the spectral index, which is important to understand the morphology of synchrotron emission at frequencies relevant for CMB experiments, is studied in \mg{Miville-Deschênes et al.~\cite{miville2008}, Jew \& Grumitt~\cite{2020MNRAS.495..578J} and Fuskeland et al.~\cite{fuskeland_constraints_2021}}.
+In \mg{Vidal et al.}~\cite{Vidal2015}, \mg{the} authors have used the \has~map and \wmap~low-frequency channels to identify large-scale filaments and studied the polarization properties of the filaments.
 The spatial correlations are studied using the power spectrum for both intensity and polarization maps~\cite{Baccigalupi2015, Burigana2006, LaPorta2008, Planck2018IV, Martire2022}.
 Many of these works have used the frequency dependence of the power spectrum ($C_{\ell}\propto\nu^{2\beta_s}$) to estimate the synchrotron spectral index and also calculated the correlations between synchrotron and thermal dust emissions~\cite{ LaPorta2008, Martire2022,Planck2018XI,Krachmalnicoff2018}.